 Specifies the directory in which to store the files that track managed DNSSEC keys.
 By default, this is the working directory.
+The directory must be writable by the effective user ID of the named process.

 If named is not configured to use views, then managed keys for the server will be tracked in a single file called managed-keys.bind.
 Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the view name (or, if it contains characters that are incompatible with use as a file name, the SHA256 hash of the view name), followed by the extension .mkeys.